Shop Subscribe

 How Can You Find Anything on this Desk?

 This is the question often asked of those teachers whose desks look as though a tornado has just passed over it.
 While they don’t have a set filing system, more than likely, if asked to produce a document they can whip it right out.
-When it comes to teaching, these teachers are usually as wild and creative with their lesson plans as they are with their organization.
-They are usually a more laid back teacher, but students still know they can only push the teacher so far before the laid back personality vanishes and their worst nightmare appears.
+When it comes to teaching, these teachers are usually as creative with their lesson plans as they are with their organization.
+They are usually a more laid-back teacher, but can still maintain control of their class.

 The In-Betweeners